kburchfiel/rope/README.md

 For the cardinal numbers "eleven" through "nineteen" (except for "twelve"), I use the ones digit of that number plus an E. For the cardinal numbers "thirty" through "ninety," I use the tens digit of that number plus a U. For the ordinal or "-th" forms of those numbers, I just add a * to those outlines.

 To add these outlines into the dictionary, you will need to use the form shown in the outlines column (e.g. 1E for "eleven" rather than #SE, even though #SE represents the actual keypresses for that word).

+**3.3.3.14.
+Using asterisks to represent antonyms**

+I sometimes added in an asterisk to outlines for words to form outlines for that word's antonym.
+For example, by adding an asterisk to the outline for "possible" (POB), I created an outline to represent "impossible" (P*OB).

 **3.3.4 Other notes on outline choices:**